JacobBonner/JenkinsTutorial/README.md

 1. From the Jenkins Dashboard, hit 'New Item', give it the name `monitoring-build-state`, and select Pipeline.

-2. Copy the contents of the file `pipelines\Pipeline_Part5_monitoring-and-artifacts.Jenkinsfile` and paste it into the box under 'Pipeline script'.
+2. Copy the contents of the file `JenkinsTutorial\pipelines\Pipeline_Part5_monitoring-and-artifacts.Jenkinsfile` and paste it into the box under 'Pipeline script'.
 Check the box 'This project is parametrized' in the 'General' section, select 'String' parameter, and enter the default value, name and description according to how the parameter is defined in the Pipeline code.
 Then hit 'Save' at the bottom of the screen.

 3. Now click 'Build with Parameters' on the left side of your screen.
 Enter the value 5 for 'secondsToSleep', and hit 'Build'.

 4. Right away, under 'Build History', you should see the following:
     - A circle with three blue dots in the center, and a bar moving clockwise around the perimeter of the circle.
 The three dots indicates that the pipeline has not been built before, and the bar in the perimeter of the circle moving means that the build is in progress.
     - A number, which is the build number / build ID.
-It's a unique identifier that Jenkins uses to organize the builds associated with a a Project or Pipeline.
+It's a unique identifier that Jenkins uses to organize the builds associated with a Project or Pipeline.
     - A striped line/pipe, which is a visual indicator on how long the build has been running, and how much longer before completion.
 Once Jenkins has built a Project or Pipeline several times, this bar gives a better indication on how much longer the job might run.

-5. After the build is finished, the blue circle with three dots will to a circle with a green check mark, letting you know the job finished successfully.
+5. After the build is finished, the blue circle with three dots will change to a circle with a green check mark, letting you know the job finished successfully.
 Also the progress bar goes away, and is replaced by the time the build started.

 6. Click 'Build with Parameters' again, and enter 10 for 'secondsToSleep'.
 There will be a build schedule notification like before, but this time you should see a circle with the green check mark again, rather than the three blue dots.
 The green check mark means the previous build finished successfully, and the bar moving around the perimeter of the circle means the job is currently in progress.
 Instead of a striped bar, there is an empty bar that looks to be filling up as the job runs.
 This is a visual indicator on how long the build has been running and approximately how much is remaining.